John Wilson (Scottish writer)

-John Wilson of Elleray FRSE (18 May 1785 – 3 April 1854) was a Scottish advocate, literary critic and author, the writer most frequently identified with the pseudonym Christopher North of Blackwood's Edinburgh Magazine.
+John Wilson FRSE (18 May 1785 – 3 April 1854) was a Scottish advocate, literary critic and author, the writer most frequently identified with the pseudonym Christopher North of Blackwood's Edinburgh Magazine.

-He was professor of Moral Philosophy at the University of Edinburgh from 1820–1851.
+He was professor of moral philosophy at the University of Edinburgh from 1820 to 1851.

 Life and work

 Wilson was born in Paisley, the son of John Wilson, a wealthy gauze manufacturer who died in 1796, when John was 11 years old, and his wife Margaret Sym (1753–1825).
 He was their fourth child, and the eldest son, having nine sisters and brothers.

 He was educated at Paisley Grammar School and entered the University of Glasgow aged 12 (14 being the usual age at that time), and continued to attend various classes for six years, mostly under Professor George Jardine, with whose family he lived.
 During this period Wilson excelled in sport as well as academic subjects, and fell in love with Margaret Fletcher, who was the object of his affections for several years.
 Fellow student Alexander Blair became a close friend.

 In 1803 Wilson was entered as a gentleman commoner at Magdalen College, Oxford.
 He was inspired by Oxford and in much of his later work, notably in the essay called "Old North and Young North", expresses his love for it.
 However his time at Oxford was not altogether happy.
 Though he obtained a brilliant first class degree, he made no close friends at Magdalen College and few in the university.
 Nor was he lucky in love, for his beloved Margaret Fletcher eloped to New York with his younger brother Charles.

 Wilson took his degree in 1807, and at the age of 22 was his own master with a good income and no guardian to control him.
 He was able devote himself to managing his estate on Windermere called Elleray, ever since connected with his name.
 Here for four years he built, boated, wrestled, shot, fished, walked and amused himself, besides composing or collecting from previous compositions a considerable volume of poems, published in 1812 as The Isle of Palms.
 During this time he also befriended the literary figures William Wordsworth, Samuel Taylor Coleridge, Robert Southey and Thomas de Quincey.

 In 1811 Wilson married Jane Penny of Ambleside, daughter of the Liverpool merchant and slave trader James Penny, and they were happy for four years, until the event which made a working man of letters of Wilson, and without which he would probably have produced a few volumes of verse and nothing more.
 Most of his fortune was lost by the dishonest speculation of an uncle, in whose hands Wilson had carelessly left it.
 His mother had a house in Edinburgh, in which she was able and willing to receive her son and his family; he was not forced to give up Elleray, though he was no longer able to live there.